artemD7/PubRanker/README.md

 ```bash
 git clone https://github.com/artemD7/PubRanker
 ```
+### The files in the repository:
+`PubRanker.py` - the program data file with the script

+`students_rating.xlsx`- an example of generated data

 ## Starting the application
 The folder containing the project must be opened in the terminal.
 The application should then be invoked in the terminal using the following command: